 Connect to ADB

-ADB is a communication protocol specific to Android that allows to connect or control an Android device from a computer.
+ADB is a communication protocol specific to Android.
+ADB allows to connect or control an Android device from a computer.

 It can be used with a Genymotion Device image instance to: